-Protip 1: Give Customers an option to alter quantity
+Protip 1: Give Customers an option to alter the quantity

 Allow customers to edit quantity from within the autocomplete dropdown.
 This will make sure they don’t suffer the frustration of having to go to a product page to change quantity.

 The idea is that your repeat visitors tend to add the same products to their carts time and again.
-You can analyze their on site behaviour to identify the products they have purchased previously and show these on top when a customer searches for them again
+You can analyze their on-site behavior to identify the products they have purchased previously and show these on top when a customer searches for them again

 Do You Use ‘Add to cart button’ Within Your Autocomplete?